cpske/ISP/web/index.md

 * Vaadin
 * Play

+Wicket and Vaadin are declining in popularity, though.
 I'd recommend using [Play](https://playframework.com) since it's easy to get started, has a modern architecture, and doesn't use JavaEE or JSP (Java Server Pages).
 Play's application structure is similar to Django or Rails, and apps can be written in either Java or Scala.

 If you only want to create a RESTful API, Spark is worth considering.
 Spark is a micro-framework for both web apps and RESTful web services.